juanpablozunigahidalgo/AmazonCodingTestJS/README.md

 measure creativity and also, some people is just not as fast.Why a test?
 To meet a human-resource manager , usually a person who does not care a damm about you as a person, to make sure "you are an acceptable human".
 What a crap.

 Here is the stupidity about tests for a job.
 "You are good or bad since you dont make a test" such a bullshit crap honestly. forest gump said you are stupid as you do.
 Hence HR managers with tests , they can classify themselves with this.

-Any way.
+So friends and sisters.
+Here are the questions and the solution.
+To fight against tests that make no sense.

 Here are the two problem(s) Statemens.
 Notice. the solution is attached in the File with problem 1 and problem 2 accordingly.

 Problem [1]